Concept, website, logo, and promotional graphics for the Italian graphic design archive.

 2016 © Nicola-Matteo Munari

-The homepage of the archive with
+The homepage of the website

-all the artworks mixed together in order of publication.
+together in order of publication.

 2015 © Nicola-Matteo Munari